EpsilonD3lta/UnityUtilities/README.md

 # UnityUtilities
 Collection of useful scripts for Unity.

-Scripts folder contains scripts created by me.

-ScriptsFromOthers folder contains scripts I found on the Internet, some of them I've modified.
+Repository contains scripts created by me or, if stated at the beginning of a script, from others (some of them I might have modified).
-Mind the licenses included at the top of the scripts/methods.
+Mind the licenses stated at the beginning of each script or method (those are not mine).
+Scripts/methods without license at the beginning are mine and you can use those however you want.

 Note that there might be bugs, use at your own risk.